Category Archives: 1-2026 Prep

 PAWS for thought

-A steep walk up past Aberllyn Lead Mine and through part of the Gwydyr Forest Mines SSSI, looking at some work NRW have done over the winter to improve the structure and species diversity of the woodland for wildlife.
-An opportunity to look for spring wildflowers, listen to birdsong, and discuss NRW’s plans for PAWS (Plantation on an Ancient Woodland Site) restoration in Gwydyr Forest
+A steep walk up past Aberllyn Lead Mine and through part of the Gwydir Forest Mines SSSI, looking at some work NRW have done over the winter to improve the structure and species diversity of the woodland for wildlife.
+An opportunity to look for spring wildflowers, listen to birdsong, and discuss with NRW’s Rob Booth, the plans for Plantation on an Ancient Woodland Site (PAWS) restoration in Gwydir Forest

 Duration: Half day